A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Likelihoods

 \subsection{Optimisation process}

-In the case of our modelling, the computational cost of the combined likelihood is too high to use regular sampling methods of the posterior, such as Markov Chain Monte Carlo or Nested sampling.
+In the case of our modelling, the computational cost of the combined likelihood is too high to use regular sampling methods for the posterior, such as Markov Chain Monte Carlo or Nested sampling.
 However, this cost begins to be too expensive only when we consider the kinematic model of the BCG \& ICL.
-Indeed, this likelihood only constrains some of the parameters of the model, and the convergence depends on the whole likelihood.
+Indeed, this likelihood constrains only a subset of the model parameters, yet its inclusion increases the computational cost of each likelihood evaluation, leading to a significant slowdown.

 The BCG \& ICL kinematics are particularly interesting as they complete the strong lensing constraints in the cluster core.
 Hence, we do not want to exclude them.
 We converge on the optimisation process presented in Fig.~\ref{fig:inference-workflow}, which uses an approximation to obtain the posterior of the total likelihood.
-We start the inference scheme by running a regular sampling method to obtain the posterior of the incomplete likelihood $\mathcal{L}_{\rm CM-kin}\times\mathcal{L}_{\rm SL}\times\mathcal{L}_{\rm X-ray}$.
+We start the inference scheme by running a regular sampling method to obtain the posterior of the incomplete likelihood $\mathcal{L}_{CM-kin}\times\mathcal{L}_{SL}\times\mathcal{L}_{X-ray}$.
 In our case, we rely on the nested sampling Monte Carlo algorithm, \textsc{MLFriends} \citep{Buchner2014,Buchner2019} implemented in the Python package \textsc{Ultranest}\footnote{\url{https://johannesbuchner.github.io/UltraNest/}} \citep{Buchner2021}.
 We then consider this posterior as a biased distribution in the context of importance sampling.
-We aim to obtain an approximation of the posterior defined by our total likelihood, which is the target distribution for the importance sampling.
+We aim to obtain an approximation to the posterior defined by our total likelihood, which serves as the target distribution for the importance sampling.
 In that case, we can determine the importance weight, $w$, as follows:

-Where ${\rm P}(\theta)$ represents the priors of the whole model parameters.
+where ${\rm P}(\theta)$ represents the priors of the whole model parameters.
 As we can see, the importance weights vastly simplify in our case, such that they are only proportional to $\mathcal{L}_{\rm BCG-kin}$.
 We then use the systematic resampling algorithm presented in \citet{Hol2006} to obtain our approximated posterior.

-We note that such a procedure works only if the biased and target posteriors are not too different, such that the resampling keeps a maximal number of samples from the biased posterior sample.
+We note that such a procedure works only if the biased and target posteriors are not too different, such that the resampling keeps as many samples as possible from the biased posterior.
 We address this issue in our case in Sect.~\ref{sect:BCG-ICL-kin-res}, where we present the resulting posterior on the kinematic model of the BCG \& ICL.